ethan-buckner/house_election_model/README.md

 ### Usage

 ## DATA
-- Note: The data dictionary is split into two sections based on the original source of the column (election dataset vs. biographical dataset).
-However, all the columns included in the data dictionary were used in the final analysis and joining of the data.
+- Note: The data dictionary is split into three sections.
+The first two sections are based on the original source of the data and columns that were used in calculations to create the final dataset (election dataset vs. biographical dataset).
+The third section includes all the columns included in the training dataset that is used in the final analysis and model.

 ### Election Dataset Dictionary
 | Column Name | Definition |